How the Tonga volcano generated a shock wave around the world

 Hunga Tonga, an underwater volcano, erupted in 2009 and in late 2014.
 Renewed eruptions ensued Dec.
 21, 2021, with occasional spurts of activity during the following weeks.
 A particularly explosive eruption occurred Jan.
 15, resulting in arguably the most remarkable and striking display of volcanic power captured on weather satellite.

-The plume towered to about 100,000 feet, roughly three times the rate at which commercial aircraft fly.
+The plume towered to about 100,000 feet, roughly three times the altitude at which commercial aircraft fly.
 Thunderstorms flatten out at the tropopause, or top of the troposphere, the lowest level of Earth’s atmosphere, since a lid of warm air suppresses continued upward development.
 Hunga Tonga’s plume, however, was so buoyant that it was able to penetrate this layer and continue into the stratosphere before pockets of air and ash subsided once again.
 The bulge in the middle of the cloud mass where this occurs is known as the “overshooting top.”

 Satellite imagery captured “gravity waves” rippling outward from where the plume punctured this ceiling-like layer in the lower atmosphere, which sent density perturbations outward like wavelets surrounding a stone tossed in a pond.